Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 OB / OA / OG convoys - OB 249 and OB 251 are included, and as will be seen, Samnanger is mentioned.

-Norwegians who died - There's a Captain Sigurd Jamne named here.
-This is an error - in fact, he was the captain of Sandanger, and is also listed among the dead there.
+Stavern Memorial commemorations - There's also a Captain Sigurd Jamne named here.
+This is an error - in fact, he was the captain of Sandanger, and the memorial also has him among the casualties there.

 Back to Samnanger on the "Ships starting with S" page.